shadangolestan/E-Puck-Localization-Using-Particle-Filtering-Algorithm/Readme.md

 # Introduction
 This code contains the main function for a robot localization program using Particle Filtering algorithm written in C. The program is designed to run on e-puck mobile robot and uses its IR sensors.
 For an introduction to e-puck, please visit: https://cyberbotics.com/doc/guide/epuck

+This is the final project of my Advanced Robotics course.

 # How to use
 To use this program, you need to have the following: